Holsters for Self Defense: A Guide to Carrying Concealed

 With a few hints and tips, it’s not hard for women to carry concealed.
 Just keep these things in mind:

 - Choose pants and skirts that have sturdy belt loops and avoid elastic waistbands.
-This type of clothings isn’t designed to hold up a handgun and won’t do a very good job of it.
+This type of clothing isn’t designed to hold up a handgun and won’t do a very good job of it.

 - If necessary, consider your options.
 Bra holsters allow for form-fitting clothing, while a thigh holster hides the gun’s silhouette from view.
-These may not be your first choice, but it gives you an option other than no gun at all.

 Working Around Holster Issues